mindkin/hourfleet/docs/carkit.md

 Either way, after a few minutes, you will notice that the red flashing light on the Touch Sensor will change from flashing red to flashing blue.
 It may, flash purple for a few seconds turning from red to blue.

 Once the Touch Sensor turns to flashing blue.
 You may stop the car.
-The carkit is now fully programmed and can now be registered in the Hourfleet App to be used by others (through the app) to access and drive the car, without the use of the spare proxity key you have.
+The carkit is now fully programmed and can now be registered in the Hourfleet App to be used by others (through the app) to access and drive the car, without the use of the spare proximity key you have.

+### Troubleshooting Installation

+The LED light in the windscreen indicates the car kit's state:

+- **No light**: Tap, Tap disables.
+Either the device is not powered, or the car is detecting vibrations over the last 5 secs, such as during driving conditions.
+- **Red flashing (slow)**: Power has just been applied.
+The car kit is waiting for the Hourfleet host to send a set of encrypted QR keys.
+- **Purple flashing** : The car kit is being programmed by the Hourfleet host.
+- **Green pulsing**: Ready for presentation of a unlock/lock key, in response to a Tap, Tap on the window screen.
+- **Blue flashing** : Ready for normal lock/unlock operation.
+- **Green flashing**: A valid QR key has been presented.
+The car doors will unlock or lock as appropriate.

 # Registering the Carkit on Your Car Share